treeverse/airbyte/docs/understanding-airbyte/connections/README.md

 ## Destination namespace

 The location of where a connection replication will store data is referenced as the destination namespace.
-The destination connectors should create and write records (for both raw and normalized tables) in the specified namespace which should be configurable in the UI thanks to the Namespace Configuration field (or NamespaceDefinition in the API).
+The destination connectors should create and write records (for both raw and normalized tables) in the specified namespace which should be configurable in the UI via the Namespace Configuration field (or NamespaceDefinition in the API).
 You can read more about configuring namespaces [here](../namespaces.md).

 ## Destination stream name

 ### Prefix stream name

-Stream names refers to table names in a typical RDBMS.
-But it can also be the name of an API endpoint etc. Similarly to the namespace, stream names can be configured to diverge from their names in the source with a "prefix" field.
+Stream names refer to table names in a typical RDBMS.
+But it can also be the name of an API endpoint, etc. Similarly to the namespace, stream names can be configured to diverge from their names in the source with a "prefix" field.
 The prefix is prepended to the source stream name in the destination.

-## Stream by stream customization
+## Stream-specific customization

 All the customization of namespace and stream names described above will be equally applied to all streams selected for replication in a catalog per connection.
 If you need more granular customization, stream by stream, for example, or with different logic rules, then you could follow the tutorial on [customizing transformations with dbt](../../tutorials/transformation-and-normalization/transformations-with-dbt.md).